osmosis-labs/docs/docs/cosmwasm/testnet/cosmwasm-beaker.md

 # Cosmwasm & Beaker
 ## Deploying Cosmwasm Contracts to the testnet with Beaker

 The following guide will show you how to create and deploy a Cosmwasm smart contract to the Osmosis testnet.
-The testnet is permisonless by default to allow developers to test their contracts on a live environment.
+The testnet is permissionless by default to allow developers to test their contracts on a live environment.
 The Osmosis mainnet is permissioned meaning that you will need to submit a governance proposal in order to deploy to it.

 ### Requirements
 - [Rust](https://www.rust-lang.org/tools/install)